For what services am I eligible?

 We can help you understand the right services for your situation and how to access the support you need.
 You can reach one of our trained counselors and ask for help for yourself or a loved one.
 Our counselors are trained experts, certified by the Alliance of Information and Referral Systems.

-Just pick up the phone or click on our live chat feature.
+Just pick up the phone or leave us a message.
 Before you connect, be prepared to share the date of birth and any goals, symptoms, conditions, or obstacles for yourself or the person for whom you are calling.
 If you would like to access services paid for by public funds, the counselor may ask you for information regarding the income and available resources of the older person or individual with disabilities who need access to services.

 You are in safe hands.
 Our systems are secure and your information will be kept entirely confidential—our counselors comply with federal privacy rules.
 We will not share any of your information without your permission.

 Step 2.
 We will connect you

 Together, we will determine the resources and services that best fit your needs.
 If you are able to pay privately, we will provide you with information on how to contact service providers to meet your goals and needs.